Splitting, Splicing and Projection in BPD Personalities

 histrionics, cruelty or ragefulness, he/she determines never to

-grow up to be like Mom or Dad, for fear of becoming a frightening
+grow up to be like Mom or Dad, for fear of becoming that frightening

 monster or fragile/pathetic creature.
 Just the threat of this, has